sandialabs/seacas-docs/index.rst

 IOSS Library
 ------------

+The `IO Subsystem <../../ioss_html/index.html>`_ (IOSS) is a high-level database access API that has been designed to give a format-agnostic interface to I/O capabilities with multiple format-specic backends to output the data to a particular format.
+Currently supported input and output formats are Exodus, CGNS, HeartBeat, History, Generated, ADIOS2, FAODEL.

+It has been designed to support multiple database formats simultaneously.
+It is possible to have the finite element model read from an Exodus database; two results files being written to an Exodus file with a third results file being written to a CGNS file; and the restart file being written to yet another Exodus file.
+Each of these output databases can have a different schedule for when to write and what data is to be written.

-IO System (IOSS) The `documentation <../../IOSystem.pdf>`_ is a medium- to low-level view of the IO system (IOSS) targeted at developers who will be adding or modifying the database IO portion of the system.
+* The `IOSystem.pdf <../../IOSystem.pdf>`_ is a medium- to low-level
+  view of the IO system (IOSS) targeted at developers who will be adding or modifying the database IO portion of the system.
 It should give enough detail that a new database type could be added by reading this document and looking at an existing database class.
-It is also helpful to have the doxygen-generated documentation for the `IOSS class hierarchy
+It is also helpful to have the doxygen-generated documentation for the .
-<../../ioss_html/index.html>`_.

-The IO Subsystem has been designed to support multiple database formats simultaneously.
-It is possible to have the finite element model read from an Exodus database; two results files being written to an Exodus file with a third results file being written to a CGNS file;
-and the restart file being written to yet another Exodus file.
-Each of these output databases can have a different schedule for when to write and what data is to be written. `Ioss-exodus-mapping.pdf
-<../../Ioss-exodus-mapping.pdf>`_ describes how an Exodus model is
+* `Ioss-exodus-mapping.pdf <../../Ioss-exodus-mapping.pdf>`_ describes
-mapped into the IOSS representation.
+  how an Exodus model is mapped into the IOSS representation.

-A list of the properties that can be used to control the behavior of the IOSS library is at `Properties
+* A list of the properties that can be used to control the behavior of the IOSS library is at `Properties
   <../../ioss_html/index.html#properties>`_.

 SUPES Library
 -------------